sheldon-mendonca-work/FlowPay/Readme.md

 - Idempotency records
 - Outbox events

-Provides both individual and bulk reconciliation endpoints.
+Provides individual and bulk reconciliation endpoints.

 ---

 # Reliability Guarantees

-FlowPay is designed assuming failures are normal.
+FlowPay is designed under the assumption that **failures are normal rather than exceptional**.

-The system safely handles:
+The system is designed to safely handle:

 - Duplicate HTTP requests
 - Duplicate Kafka events